 In certain circumstances a cost base may be indexed up to 30 September 1999 in line with changes in the CPI; this is called the indexation method and the cost base would then become an 'indexed' cost base.
-For more information, see the worked examples in chapter B2 on pages 13-19.
+For more information, see the worked examples in chapter B2.